 We recommend spending a minimum of three hours on the Giza Plateau.

 Learn more about how to visit the Pyramids of Giza with these articles.
-In the near future, I will also be writing a full guide on how to visit the Giza Plateau.

 Spend the afternoon at the Egyptian Museum, which contains the world’s largest collection of Egyptian artifacts.
 Highlights of a visit include seeing the solid gold mask and the golden sarcophagi of Tutankhamun, the Royal Mummies room, and an astonishing number of statues, jewelry, and treasures.